-- Two or more years' qualifying service in a DB scheme or in a DC scheme if the member joined the scheme before 1 October 2015. - 30 or more days' qualifying service in a DC scheme if the member joined the scheme on or after 1 October 2015.
+- Two or more years' qualifying service in a DB scheme or in a DC scheme if the member joined the scheme before October 2015. - 30 or more days' qualifying service in a DC scheme if the member joined the scheme from October 2015.